Beyond Empathy: Integrating Diagnostic and Therapeutic Reasoning with Large Language Models for Mental Health Counseling: Conclusion

 \section{Conclusion}

 This paper addresses the critical limitations of existing LLMs for mental health support, specifically, their lack of explicit diagnostic reasoning (DSM/ICD aligned) and diverse therapeutic modality integration.
 We introduce PsyLLM, the first model designed to systematically integrate both, facilitated by a novel automated data synthesis pipeline creating the OpenR1-Psy dataset.
 This dataset incorporates explicit reasoning traces guided by diagnostic standards and multiple therapeutic frameworks (e.g., CBT, ACT, psychodynamic), validated through multi-dimensional filtering.
-Our new benchmark, assessing counseling quality across comprehensiveness, professionalism, authenticity, and safety, demonstrates that PsyLLM significantly outperforms state-of-the-art baselines.
+Our benchmark, assessing counseling quality, demonstrates that PsyLLM significantly outperforms state-of-the-art baselines.